 For ordinary dividends that aren’t qualified, which is equal to box 1a minus 1b, you’ll pay tax at ordinary rates.

 As of this writing, qualified dividends are taxed as long-term capital gains.
 This means that if your highest income tax bracket is 15 percent or less, you receive these dividends tax-free.
-If your marginal rate of tax is higher than 15 percent, your qualified dividends are taxed at 15 percent.
+If your marginal rate of tax is higher than 15 percent, your qualified dividends are taxed at 15 or 20 percent depending on your income.

 To be qualified, your dividends must be paid by a U.S. corporation or, if a foreign corporation, a tax treaty must exist between the U.S. and the country of incorporation, or the shares must trade on a U.S. stock exchange.
-Moreover, at a minimum, you must own the stock for more than 60 days and satisfy additional requirements.
+Moreover, at a minimum, you must own the stock for more than 60 days during the 121-day period that begins 60 days before the ex-dividend date.

-Your receipt of a 1099-DIV this year may also require you to prepare a Schedule B attachment to your tax return.
-Schedule B is necessary only if the total amount reported in box 1a of all 1099-DIVs you receive exceeds $1,500.
-However, Schedule B doesn’t change the amount of tax you’ll pay; it just requires you to report information about the filer of each 1099-DIV you receive and the amounts reported on each form.
+Your receipt of dividends this year may also require you to prepare a Schedule B attachment to your tax return.
+Even if you don't received a Form 1099-DIV, you are required to still report all of your taxable dividend income.
+Schedule B is necessary when the total amount dividends or interest you receive exceeds $1,500.
+However, Schedule B doesn’t change the amount of tax you’ll pay; it just requires you to report information about the dividend and interest income you receive from each source.
 When you use TurboTax to prepare your tax return, we’ll ask you simple questions and fill in all the right forms for you.